binarymist/command-line/git.md

 [`git show`](https://git-scm.com/docs/git-show)`--name-only {commit}`.
 Replace the `{commit}` with the SHA1 you want to retrieve, or things like `HEAD` or `HEAD^^`
 As a shortcut, Git uses the `^` notation to mean "one commit prior.", so `HEAD^^` means 2 commits prior to `HEAD`

-Show Remotes
+Show Remotes:
 `git remote -v`

 ## Github

 ### Compare View

-To get to the [compare view](https://help.github.com/en/github/committing-changes-to-your-project/comparing-commits), just append `/compare` to your github repository
+To get to the [compare view](https://help.github.com/en/github/committing-changes-to-your-project/comparing-commits), just append `/compare` to your github repository:
 https://github.com/binarymist/command-line/compare
 This allows you to compare just about anythng.